Highland Lakes Master Gardener Association

 The foundation of the association is its service to the community.
 Master Gardeners love to share the knowledge they’ve acquired, and they put it to practical use.
 Volunteer efforts include hands-on work, presentations, writing of articles and administrative work with others who also care about plants, water conservation, and protecting the environment.

-HLMGA has more than 120 members and associate members, some of whom have been active in its work for almost two decades.
+HLMGA has more than 100 members and associate members, some of whom have been active in its work for almost two decades.
 While most of our members live in Burnet and Llano Counties, we also have members who live in surrounding counties.
 We come from 19 communities: Bertram, Buchanan Dam, Burnet, Cottonwood Shores, Fort Hood, Highland Haven, Horseshoe Bay, Johnson City, Kempner, Kingsland, Lago Vista, Lampasas, Leander, Lometa, Marble Falls, Meadowlakes, New Salem, Spicewood, and Sunrise Beach.

-In 2021 we logged 7,322.5 Volunteer Service hours despite having so many projects and activities curtailed by the pandemic.
+In 2024 we logged over 10,000 Volunteer Service hours in our community projects and activities.
 These numbers amount to a tremendous contribution to the community.
-Using figures from the website www.Independent Sector.org, our organization, in 2021 alone, contributed more than $208,984.15 to our surrounding communities through our volunteer efforts.
-Our members also recorded 1192.75 hours of Advanced Training so we could improve our own skills and have even more handy advice to share with friends, family and our neighbors.
+Using figures from the website www.IndependentSector.org, our organization, in 2024 alone, contributed more than $335,000 to our surrounding communities through our volunteer efforts.
+Our members also recorded 1,444 hours of Advanced Training so we could improve our own skills and have even more handy advice to share with friends, family and our neighbors.

-See you there at the Burnet AgriLife Building.
+See you at the May meeting!

 Click to view: